I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nn-printerextension-iprinterextensionasyncoperation.md

 <p> </p>

 ## -remarks
 <p><b>IPrinterExtensionAsyncOperation</b> also helps to make it possible to perform device maintenance from a UWP device app or from a printer extension.
-For more information, see <a href="NULL">Device Maintenance</a>.</p>
+For more information, see <a href="https://msdn.microsoft.com/310E92A9-F751-4346-9B2D-0578A136AD20">Device Maintenance</a>.</p>

 ## -requirements
 <table>